-A configuration is a "snapshot" of all settings in CueMix FX (and therefore the 828mk3 hardware itself).
+A configuration is just like a hardware preset (a "snapshot" of all settings in CueMix FX and therefore the 896mk3 hardware itself), except that it can be created and managed using the CueMix FX software on your computer, completely independently of the 896mk3 hardware.
 The commands in the Configurations menu let you create, save, load, import, export and otherwise manage as many configurations as you wish.
 Here is a summary of Configurations menu operations:

-Configurations Menu item What it does Create New Lets you name and save a new configuration, which appears at the bottom of the Configurations menu.
+Configurations Menu item What it does Create New Lets you name and save a new configuration, which appears at the bottom of the Configura- tions menu.
 Save Overwrites the current configuration (checked in the list at the bottom of the menu) with the current settings in CueMix FX.
 Save To Same as Save above, except that it lets you first choose the configuration you wish to save to (instead of the current one).
-Delete Lets you choose a configuration to permanently remove from the menu.
+Delete Lets you choose a configuration to perma- nently remove from the menu.
 Import Loads all configurations from a configuration file on disk.
 Export Saves all current configurations as a file on disk.
 Configuration list Choose any configuration to load it.
 The cur- rent (last loaded or saved) configuration has a check mark next to it.